 “Tips for Lowering Taxes in Retirement”

 So many financial articles talk about the importance of saving for retirement and how much money you should have saved to retire comfortably.
-While that is certainly an important topic, considering how these savings will be taxed in retirement, and the timing of your withdrawals, can be just as important.
+While that is certainly an important topic, considering how these savings will be taxed in retirement, and the timing of these withdrawals, can be just as important.
 We have seen clients who take advantage of company pensions, social security, and IRA withdrawals early on in their retirement years which means their incomes are high but so are their taxes.
-What is the right strategy for timing these various savings tools?
-Additionally, with the age for Required Minimum Distributions moving to 72 with the recent SECURE Act, what is the best way to utilize the gap years between retirement and this new RMD age?
+What is the right strategy to for timing these various savings tools?
+Additionally, with the age for Required Minimum Distributions moving to 72 with the recent SECURE Act, what is the best way to utilize gap years between retirement and this new RMD age?

 What is a Required Minimum Distribution?

 For the majority of individuals, their retirement savings are going to be within a company retirement plan (401K, 403B, etc.).
 When they leave their employer, they will likely roll these savings into a Traditional IRA and that is where the Required Minimum Distribution (RMD) comes into play.
 The RMD rules state that a minimum amount of money must be withdrawn from your Traditional IRA (or company retirement plan) every year starting when the owner reaches age 72 (used to be 70 ½ before the SECURE Act).
 You can always take more than the RMD every year, but it acts as the minimum that you MUST take, which also means you won’t have as much flexibility with your taxable income from age 72 onwards.
 They calculate your RMD based on a percentage of your year end account balance from the previous year and the equation can be found here.
 So is there a way around the RMD rule?
 How can I manage these funds prior to age 72?